aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/install-move-prover.md

 # Install the Move Prover to Validate Code

-We highly recommend you install the Move Prover after [installing the Aptos CLI](./aptos-cli-tool/index.md) to validate your Move code.
+We highly recommend you install the [Move Prover](https://github.com/move-language/move/blob/main/language/move-prover/doc/user/prover-guide.md) after [installing the Aptos CLI](./aptos-cli-tool/index.md) to validate your Move code following the instructions on this page.

-For examples, see:
+For Move Prover examples, see: https://github.com/Zellic/move-prover-examples
-https://github.com/Zellic/move-prover-examples

 :::tip